THE EVIDENCE THAT WASN’T

 State (Fla.)
 Archival Library -- Could NOT locate any of Victor’s Medical records, nor documents showing his exact birth-date.
 However, they did have information relating to his funeral records.

 Railforth Prison (where Victor was said to have committed suicide) - We were told that they did NOT think that they had any autopsy reports that went that far back.
-And that the only way to make sure was to do (an about) six hundred dollar search via old archival boxes, but there at Railforth as well as the archival library located in Tallahassee.
+And that the only way to make sure was to conduct a serious search (costing approximately six-hundred-dollar) of their old archival boxes.

 Local (Railforth area) Coroner’s Office - All told us the same story, that their autopsy reports, simply do not go back that far.